VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   -envflag.prefix string
      Prefix for environment variables if -envflag.enable is set -eula
-     By specifying this flag, you confirm that you have an enterprise license and accept the EULA https://victoriametrics.com/assets/VM_EULA.pdf .
-This flag is available only in VictoriaMetrics enterprise.
+     Deprecated, please use -license or -licenseFile flags instead.
+By specifying this flag, you confirm that you have an enterprise license and accept the ESA https://victoriametrics.com/legal/esa/ .
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
   -failTimeout duration
-     Sets a delay period for load balancing to skip a malfunctioning backend. (defaults 3s) -flagsAuthKey string
+     Sets a delay period for load balancing to skip a malfunctioning backend. (default 3s) -flagsAuthKey string
      Auth key for /flags endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -fs.disableMmap